Akshay-Vs/proximity/services/scraper/README.md

    - The `driver` must:
       - Be `cheerio` or `puppeteer`
-      - defaults to `cheerio` which scrapes static pages 40x faster than `puppeteer`
+      - defaults to `cheerio` which is significantly faster for static pages
       - use `puppeteer` to scrape dynamic, client-side rendered web pages

 - **Response**: